carbon-language/carbon-lang/README.md

 improve and meet developers' needs outlined above, in no small part due to accumulating decades of technical debt.
 Incrementally improving C++ is [extremely difficult](/docs/project/difficulties_improving_cpp.md), both due to the technical debt itself and challenges with its evolution process.
-We want a language that avoids inheriting the legacy of C or C++ directly, and instead starts with solid language foundations like a
-[modern generics system](#generics), modular code organization, and consistent, simple syntax.
+The best way to address these problems is to avoid inheriting the legacy of C or C++ directly, and instead start with solid language foundations like a [modern generics system](#generics), modular code organization, and consistent, simple syntax.